After building a Flutter app with flutter build ipa --release, TestFlight rejected the upload via altool.

 Gotcha: If you unzip the IPA, modify the binary directly, and re-zip, you’ll get

 Missing or invalid signatureon upload.
 Always modify the xcarchive, not the IPA.
+The IPA is a signed artifact — the xcarchive is the intermediate workspace where modifications are safe.

 Step 3: Re-export the IPA (with re-signing)